-- Identify an area of practice to evaluate. - Outline the process you will take to conduct an evaluation, how you would work and negotiate with your manager to agree the area of focus and obtain management support. - Evaluate the area of practice to include: - identification of a specific area of focus. - reflection on your own practice in relation to the area selected, as well as that of others who you work with.
-This should include consideration of how current and effective your practice and that of others is.
+- Identify an area of practice to evaluate. - Outline the process you will take to conduct an evaluation, how you would work and negotiate with your manager to agree the area of focus and obtain management support. - Evaluate the area of practice, identifying a specific area of focus.